PrateekSingh2/VoteX2.0/README.md

 ## 🪜Hierarchy
 There are four levels of hierarchy in this Voting system:

-**1.)**  **Voter:** Any person who is voting to thier favourable representative in the election.
+**1.)**  **Voter/Representative:** Any person who is voting to thier favourable representative in the election.
 He/She has only rights to first get registered themself on portal and then can be able to give vote to only one person and that vote cannot be changed further.

 **2.)** **Verification Admin:** This is the department where registered voters and representative gets verified to be listed in the list of voters and representatives in electon.